-6. CHAIRMAN OF MEETING
+6. CHAIR OF MEETING

-The person presiding at the meeting may exercise any power or duty of the Chairman.
+The person presiding at the meeting may exercise any power or duty of the Chair.

-7. QUORUM - All meetings of the Board and its Committees and Sub Committees the Chairman counts the number of members present and declares there is not a quorum present, then the meeting will adjourn immediately.
-Remaining business will be considered at a time and date fixed by the Chairman.
-If s/he does not fix a date, the remaining business will be considered at the next scheduled meeting.
+7. QUORUM - All meetings of the Board

+The quorum of a meeting will be at least one third of the whole number of Members and shall, in any event, include at least one local authority Member, one Member appointed by the Secretary of State and one parish Member.
+During any meeting, if the Chair counts the number of Members present and declares there is not a quorum present, then the meeting should adjourn immediately and in any case no decisions can be made.
+Remaining business will be considered at a time and date fixed by the Chair.
+If they do not fix a date, the remaining business will be considered at the next scheduled meeting.